Little shuns Leggett

 But Leggett said he considered Little’s intervention “a bit sad”.

-“It confirms the problem with Labour, and a kind of heretic hunting that's crept into the party.
+“It confirms the problem with Labour, and a kind of heretic hunting culture that’s crept into the party.
 Anybody with a different view or position is excluded or pushed out.
-As a Labour MP Stuart Nash would be going to forums in Napier and around the country where there are National party politicians, where there are people who have different views from him and the party and that's the nature of politics that's what we do.
+As a Labour MP Stuart Nash would be going to forums in Napier and around the country where there are National party politicians, where there are people who have different views from him and the party and that’s the nature of politics that’s what we do.
 To single this one out just makes me sad really.”

 It is sad.